NASA Image of the Day

 She did, now, though, stopping dead in her tracks.

-He was standing about twenty feet away, hands jammed deep into his jacket, a wild flush high on his cheeks; the hair flopped about his head in an impossible shock of newly clipped decorum, failed.
+He was standing about twenty feet away, hands jammed deep into his jacket, a wild flush high on his cheeks; the hair flopped about his head in an impossible shock of newly clipped and failed decorum.

 "You're late", he growled at her, from somewhere very strange, deep within his chest cavity.

-"I can't possibly be late; we haven't met yet", she shot back, setting her lips, and narrowing her eyes at him.
+"I can't possibly be late; we haven't actually met yet", she shot back, setting her lips, and narrowing her eyes at him.
 She cocked her head to one side, giving him her twinkly cheeky look.
+When in doubt, go for the injured supervisor look.
+Supervisor of someone else, obviously, she thought resolutely.

 "Besides; you're much too nasty."
-She stood there.
+She stood there, trying to decide if she might have to drop kick him.

 "I'm not a dog", she said, sticking out her chin and glaring at him.
-And then, "You're quite cheeky for such a large, slightly bossy man".
+And then, "You're quite cheeky for such a large, slightly bossy man.
+It's not very attractive".

 She jammed her hands into her jacket pockets, her cropped head